-In this brief tutorial, I will show how to split and combine files from command line in Unix-like operating systems.
-Read on.
+In this brief tutorial, I will show how to split and combine files from command line in Linux and Unix-like operating systems using "

 Split And Combine Files From Command Line In Linux